prescient-design/jamun/README.md

     ├── 2AA-1-large/
     │   └── ...
 ```
-you have three options for JAMUN to find the right folder:
+you have three options for JAMUN to find the data directory:
 - Set the environment variable `JAMUN_DATA_PATH` to point to the directory containing `timewarp`:
 ```bash
 export JAMUN_DATA_PATH=/path/to/data/root/